Euclidean mirrors: enhanced vacuum decay from reflected instantons: Reflections

-the latter frequency condition from above can be written as $\tilde \gamma / \gamma \gg 1$ where $\gamma, \tilde \gamma \ll E_\mathrm{S}/E$.
-The former strong field inhomogeneity parameter $\gamma$ interpolates between the adiabatic nonperturbative tunneling regime ($\gamma \ll 1$) and the anti-adiabatic perturbative multi-photon regime ($\gamma \gg 1$) \cite{Ringwald:2001ib}.
-Note that $\tilde \gamma$ is the so-called combined Keldysh parameter that involves the strong field amplitude $E$ and the weak field frequency $\tilde \omega$.
+The strong field parameter $\gamma$ interpolates between the adiabatic, nonperturbative tunneling regime ($\gamma \ll 1$) and the anti-adiabatic, perturbative multi-photon regime ($\gamma \gg 1$) \cite{Ringwald:2001ib}.
+A background composed of only one inhomogeneous field with $\gamma > 0$ gives rise to the dynamical (Schwinger) mechanism without any assistance.
+Such a strong field in the presence of an additional assisting weak field, the assisted dynamical mechanism, will be discussed in detail in Sec.~\ref{sec:critical-inhomogeneity}.
+The second parameter $\tilde \gamma$ in \eqref{eq:Keldyshs} is usually called the combined Keldysh parameter that involves the strong field amplitude $E$ and the weak field frequency $\tilde \omega$.
 For $\tilde \gamma \ll 1$ the usual Schwinger mechanism is approached.
-One should note, that $\tilde \gamma \gg 1$ does not correspond to a pure perturbative multi-photon weak field.
-We will see, that in cases where the weak field $\propto \tilde E$ possesses a distinct pole structure, this parameter becomes the main quantity in the assisted mechanism\footnote{We will discuss in detail that weak fields without a distinct pole structure lead in general to an additional $\epsilon$ dependence of the vacuum pair production rate, cf. Sec.~\ref{sec:fields-without-poles}.}.
+Here, $\tilde \gamma \gg 1$ does not correspond to a pure perturbative multi-photon weak field.
+It involves both multi-photons with the weak field frequency $\tilde\omega$ as well as a dependence on the non-perturbative strong field strength $E$, see e.g. \cite{Schutzhold:2008pz}.
+We will see that in cases where the weak field $\propto \tilde E$ possesses a distinct pole structure, this parameter\footnote{We will discuss in detail that weak fields without a distinct pole structure lead in general to an additional $\epsilon$ dependence of the vacuum pair production rate even $\epsilon$ is taken to be very small, cf. Sec.~\ref{sec:fields-without-poles}.} becomes the main quantity in the standard assisted mechanism.
 Now, the second equation in \eqref{eq:x4-x3ddot} can be integrated as

 Using the kinematic invariant $a = \sqrt{\dot x_3^2 + \dot x_4^2}$, we may write the equation for $\dot x_4$.
-However, the integral is generally difficult to solve analytically because of its nonlinear dependence on the integration variable $x_4$.
-An effective reflection picture \cite{Schutzhold:2008pz} will provide a simplified way to tackle this problem analytically, cf. e.g. \cite{Schneider:2014mla}.
+However, the integral is generally difficult to solve analytically.
+An effective reflection picture \cite{Schutzhold:2008pz} will provide a simplified way to tackle it, cf. e.g. \cite{Schneider:2014mla}.

 Namely, since we are interested in the limit $\epsilon \ll 1$, we may omit the second term in \eqref{eq:x3dot}.
-However, going back to the original equations \eqref{eq:x4-x3ddot}, this is allowed as long the derivative $G^\prime(x_4)$ is sufficiently small.
+However, going back to the original instanton equations \eqref{eq:x4-x3ddot}, this is allowed as long as $G^\prime(x_4)$ is sufficiently small.
 As soon as it becomes very large, which happens for sure at some pole, determined by